 Las Vegas expected to reach first triple-digit April high Wednesday

-Reaching 97 on Tuesday, Las Vegans will likely experience their first 100-degree day in April when the mercury reaches an expected high of 101 late Wednesday afternoon.
+After reaching 97 on Tuesday, Las Vegas will probably experience its first 100-degree day in April with an expected high of 101 on Wednesday afternoon.

-Reaching 97 on Tuesday, Las Vegans will likely experience their first 100-degree day in April when the mercury reaches an expected high of 101 late Wednesday afternoon.
+After reaching 97 on Tuesday, Las Vegas will probably experience its first 100-degree day in April with an expected high of 101 on Wednesday afternoon.

-The region is in the hottest day of a three-day National Weather Service excessive heat warning that runs until 10 p.m.
+It is forecast to be the hottest day of a three-day National Weather Service excessive heat warning that runs until 10 p.m.
 Thursday.

-High temperatures will reach 112 at Death Valley, California, and 97 to 103 in the area from Mesquite to Las Vegas to Pahrump to Barstow, California.
-Laughlin is expected to reach 107.
+The overnight low Wednesday in Las Vegas will be about 78 and winds will be light with clear skies.

+The forecast high for Thursday is 99, with by 97 on Friday.

-The heat coming early and at the end of a month of below-normal temperatures causes concern.
+The heat’s early arrival, at the end of a month of below-normal temperatures, causes concern.

 Record Highs Set/Tied for April 28!